-Jonathan Durham is a sculptor, performance artist and curator based in New York.
+Jonathan Durham is an artist and curator based in New York.
 Taking ecological, social and personal points of reference as inspiration, he creates works exploring the intersection of libidinal economies, capitalism and the body.
 He received his MFA in sculpture from UCLA and in 2007 completed a two-year residency at the CORE Program Museum of Fine Arts, Houston.
 His work has been exhibited internationally including Zacheta–National Gallery of Art, Warsaw, Recess, NY, Socrates Sculpture Park, Queens, Museum of Fine Arts, Houston, and Galerie fur Gegenwartskunst, Bremen, Germany among others.
 He is the recipient of an Aunspaugh Fellowship from the University of Virginia where he received a dual BA in Studio Art and Psychology.
 From 2004 - 2007 he taught Sculpture, Drawing and Performance courses at the University of Virginia, Rice University and the University of Houston

 Durham has participated in processed based artist residencies in NYC including Session - Recess, Inc., SHIFT -The Elizabeth Foundation, and Socrates Sculpture Park EFA Program.
 Most recently he participated in the summer 2016 residency at Bemis Arts Center, Omaha, NE.